Five books from Central Europe to read during quarantine - Kafkadesk

 On September 1st, 1938, in the southern Slovak city of Levice, Gabriel, Honza and Peter, three thirteen-year-old friends (one Jewish, one Czech and one Hungarian) decide to organize a swimming competition.
 The winner will win the love of Mária, the Slovak girl they’re all head over heels in love with – although Mária herself doesn’t know she’s the coveted prize of this teenage competition.
 And what none of them is aware of is that they’re standing on the threshold of the most turbulent period in Slovakia’s modern history.
 The book follows these four characters throughout these tumultuous years, through the twists of History and their private destinies and, above all, through the four boys/men’s enduring love for the beautiful Mária.

-Katalin Street / Katalin Utca, by Magda Szabó (Hungary)
+Quarantine books #2: Katalin Street, by Magda Szabó (Hungary)

 The second book, Magda Szabó’s Katalin Street, is also a travel through history, and does also include a longstanding friendship.
 Katalin Street was my first encounter with one of the most famous Hungarian writers, Magda Szabó.
 I mainly knew her through her celebrated book The Door, which had won one of the most important literary prizes some years before in France, and decided to begin with Katalin Street.